 Pictures of coffee and customers will also be posted onto TAP’s Twitter and Instagram accounts, which get about 9300 and 12k followers respectively.
 Most of the customers’ tweets about TAP’s coffee or music will be retweeted by TAP.

-No matter the coffee shop is big or small, if it wants to get a foothold, it must put its foot on the path of innovation to cater to more and more demanding tastes of coffee lovers rather than rest on its laurels.
+TAP Coffee’s unique decoration, coffee quality as well as the good use of social media have helped it to develop very fast.
+Only coffee drinkers will determine whether it’s the freshness of independent cafes, or the branding of big chains which will win the game.
+But no matter how big or small the coffee shop is, if it wants to get a foothold, it must put its foot on the path of innovation to cater to the more and more demanding tastes of coffee lovers rather than resting on its laurels.